 ESOL Placement Exam

 In May, you will receive a personalized link to an enrollment survey, delivered to your @syr.edu email.
 The information you provide will assist the ECS Undergraduate Records Office in enrolling you in the required Engineering coursework.
-Placement exams and the survey must be completed by June 23, 2025, to ensure that the necessary information is available for course scheduling.
+Placement exams and the survey must be completed by June 24, 2026, to ensure that the necessary information is available for course scheduling.

-Following the initial course enrollment completed by the ECS Undergraduate Records office, you may register for an additional Social Science or Humanities elective course based on your program requirements.
-You will have access to view your Fall course schedule and enroll in any additional courses during the first week of August.
+The ECS Undergraduate Records Office will hold virtual information sessions in early June to answer questions related to Fall course enrollment.
+Dates and times will be sent to your @syr.edu email.
+Following the initial course enrollment completed by the ECS Undergraduate Records office, you will register for your Introduction to Engineering course (ECS101).
+You will have access to view your Fall course schedule and enroll during the first week of August.
 Specific information on what you need to register for and instructions on how to complete this process will be sent to your @syr.edu email.

 Engineering and Computer Science programs are rigorous, and credit loads typically range from sixteen to nineteen credit hours.
 You can expect to take one to two introductory engineering courses, an Academic Excellence Workshop, foundational math and science courses, expository writing, and/or a social science or humanities elective.